xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ## Step 5 - Set Up Payment Methods

-Payment methods setup is the last but not the least step of the Quickstart Onboarding Wizard.
+Payment methods setup is the last but not the least step of the Onboarding Wizard.
 ![quickstart-8.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-8.png)

 X-Cart allows to choose whether you'll use one or more of over 120 integrated online payment systems or whether you will process payments offline by your own means.